University of Edinburgh has a long-standing reputation for excellence across the spectrum of disciplines related to biomedical AI.

 - MRC Centre for Regenerative Medicine

-The MRC Institute of Genetics and Molecular Medicine (IGMM) hosts 78 research groups and synergises 3 research Centres – the MRC Human Genetics, Edinburgh Cancer Research Centre and the Centre for Genomic and Experimental Medicine.
-The IGMM marries clinical, experimental and computer science in a rich translational and multi-disciplinary environment, with strong interactions with informatics and the physical sciences.
-IGMM links closely with the NHS, and many academic clinicians treat cancer and genetic disorders.
-IGMM PhD training is outstanding, overseen by a well-established IGMM Graduate Research Committee, and serving a thriving community of over a hundred postgraduate students through a postgraduate society, career talks, social events and an annual scientific retreat.
+The Institute of Genetics and Cancer (IGC) hosts 78 research groups and synergises 3 research Centres – the MRC Human Genetics Unit, Cancer Research UK Edinburgh Centre and the Centre for Genomic and Experimental Medicine.
+The IGC unites clinical, experimental and computer science in a rich translational and multi-disciplinary environment, with strong interactions with informatics and the physical sciences.
+The IGC links closely with the NHS, and many academic clinicians treat cancer and genetic disorders.
+IGC PhD training is outstanding, overseen by a well-established IGC Graduate Research Committee, and serving a thriving community of over a hundred postgraduate students through a postgraduate society, career talks, social events and an annual scientific retreat.

 - Centre for Genomic and Experimental Medicine